Trees for Bloomfield

 Current projects of the Trees for Bloomfield Initiative include:

-- Trees Photo Contest: A joint effort of the BBC and CEEC to celebrate Bloomfield's trees.
-Click here to register for the 2023 photo contest.
+2. Trees Photo Contest: A joint effort of the BBC and CEEC to celebrate Bloomfield's trees.
+Click here to see a video of all 2025 entries.